-A large part of why we spent six weeks in Costa Brava was to focus on the burgeoning wine scene in this stretch of land between Barcelona and France.
+A large part of why we spent six weeks in Costa Brava was to focus on the burgeoning wine scene in this stretch of land between Barcelona, Spain, and France.
 In particular, we were directed to taste as many Emporda wines as we could.
-That meant a lot of research, and a lot of visits to wineries.
+That meant a lot of research and a lot of visits to wineries.
 Because the region is not as established as Napa or Sonoma when it comes to wine tourism, I thought I would share what we learned about Catalan wine tourism while touring Emporda.

 Exploring the Catalan Wine Region

+Wine can play a large part of what to do in the Costa Brava.
 The concept of Catalan wine tourism is relatively new to Emporda.
 Although the region has thousands of years of wine-making history, it’s only been in the last few decades that wineries are starting to reemerge and flourish.
 Therefore, it is not as easy to tour the Catalan wine region of Emporda, as it would be to tour California wineries, where you can just drive or bike from one winery to the next, stopping at tasting rooms along the way.

 Because many of the Emporda wineries are small, family run operations, they are busy making the wine, rather than manning a tasting table for tourists.
 That said, many of the wineries are more than welcome to open their doors, to talk with you about the production, and the unique history of the region.
 Many times, we met with the actual winemaker, rather than just an employee.
 Even at the wineries where met an employee, we still ended up being greeted with enthusiasm and a passion for the products they make and the Catalan wine.
-You can taste that with cigar but I would suggest to for harmless cigar like eCigs.
-You can use halo cigs coupon code to save huge here!

 We generally either emailed or called each of the wineries we wanted to visit a day or so in advance.
 We set a time for the tasting and tour.
 Similar to US wineries, a fee is charged for visits, anywhere from 4-10 Euros depending on the length of the tour, and mostly dependent on the number and quality of wines tasted.